hazhirr/CovidGlobal/README.md

 Contains output files from the model estimation presented in the paper, as well as Matlab code used for graphing of results and output files from various robustness and sensitivity analyses.

 ### Vensim Files
 Contains the main Vensim model file (.mdl) and other supplementary Vensim files used for model estimation (e.g. optimization control, payoff definition, savelist files, and so on).
-Also includes two sub-models used for further analysis.
+Also includes two sub-models used for syntheteic data analysis, one for creating synthetic data and the other for estimating the model using synthetic data.